ovh/docs/pages/platform/ai-training/15_HOWTO_notebooks/guide.en-us.md

 ### Step 2 - Select the notebook corresponding to your needs

-A `job` is basically a container that is run within the OVHcloud infrastructure.
+A `job` is basically a Docker container that is run within the OVHcloud infrastructure.

-Notebooks are `daemon jobs`, meaning that they will run indefinitely until the user requests an interuption.
+Notebooks are `daemon jobs`, meaning that they will run indefinitely until the user request an interuption.

-AI Training offers several notebook images with different configurations.
-You can choose the configuration that best matches your needs among them.
+AI Training offers several notebooks images with different configurations.
+You can choose the configuration that best suits your needs among them.

 Currently the following configurations are available :